jorinvo/me/README.md

     bundle exec jekyll serve --watch

-This ensure the same jekyll as on Github Pages ins used locally.
+This ensures the same Jekyll as on Github Pages is used locally.
 Now you can navigate to [`localhost:4000`](http://localhost:4000) in your browser to see the site.